 5. Add Other Sources of Income

 An obvious way to increase the amount you’re approved for is to include all sources of income.
 If you receive alimony or child support, you may be able to use those payments as income.
-You will need to speak to an experienced loan officer about all of the other sources of income you receive to see if it is eligible to be included.
+You will need to speak to an experienced loan officer about all of the other income sources you receive to see if it is eligible to be included.

 Income Sources that May Qualify

 - Capital gains

 - Cash tips